Great Plains skink

 The Great Plains skink (Plestiodon obsoletus) is a species of lizard endemic to North America.

 Description

 The Great Plains skink, together with the broad-headed skink, is the largest skink of the genus Plestiodon.
 It reaches a length of 9 to 13 cm from snout to vent (SVL) or up to nearly 34 cm total length (including the tail).

 This lizard is light gray or beige in color; its dorsal scales have black or dark brown edges.
 The scales on the sides run diagonally.
 The belly is yellow.
-Juveniles are black with white sports on the lips and the head and have a blue or bluish tail.
+Juveniles are black with white spots on the lips and the head and have a blue or bluish tail.

 Geographic range

 The Great Plains skink is very common on the Great Plains, ranging from southeastern Wyoming and Nebraska (and also Fremont County, Iowa) southward to eastern Arizona, New Mexico, Texas, and into Mexico.

 Habitat

 This skink lives in open plains habitat or the eastern foothills of the Rocky Mountains, in areas near water, e.g. irrigation ditches.
 In southeastern Colorado, it occurs in elevation up to about 1900 m (7200 ft); in northern Colorado, only at elevations below about 1400 m (4500 ft).